 Although the spill was confined to the ditch area, crews are working beyond the scope of the spill, a precautionary measure that ensures all the contamination has been removed.

 “They will have to remove several feet of soil,” Cashwell said.

 Black tarp has been positioned in the ditch, he said, to divert rain water from the top of the spill, just another precaution.

 “Everything that’s being done is typical for this type of spill,” the fire marshall said.

 Although the tanker overturned near the entrance to Clinton’s wastewater treatment facility, it was not impacted at all, according to city officials.

 Cashwell reiterated that fact Friday, noting again that the spill was contained in the ditch.

 The June 19 accident shut down both northbound and southbound lanes of the highway for most of the day Thursday and into the evening, causing a logjam.

-Emergency Management Services, the Clinton Police, the Department of Transportation, all the county’s fire departments, a Warsaw fire crew, the EPA and a Hazmat team from Fayetteville — a total of over 40 people — were on scene, helping to block traffic, put out sand and buffers and run other calls that were coming in throughout the afternoon.
+Emergency Management Services, the Clinton Police, the Department of Transportation, all the county’s fire departments, a Warsaw fire crew, the EPA and a Hazmat team from Fayetteville — a total of over 40 people — were on scene, helping to block traffic, put out sand and buffers and run other calls that were coming in throughout the afternoon on June 19.